Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Conclusion

 \section{Conclusion}

 Dueling~\cite{vishkin1985optimal} is a powerful technique, which enables us to perform pattern matching efficiently.
 In this paper, we have generalized the dueling technique for SCERs and have proposed a duel-and-sweep algorithm that solves the pattern matching problem for any SCER.
-Our algorithm is the first parallel algorithm to solve SCER pattern matching problem in parallel.
-Given a witness table, $\widetilde{P}$, and $\widetilde{T}$, we have shown that pattern searching under any SCER can be performed in $O(\xi_m^\mrm{t} \log ^ 3 m)$ time and $O(\xi_m^\mrm{w} n \log ^ 2 m)$ work on P-CRCW PRAM.
+Our algorithm is the first algorithm to solve any SCER pattern matching problem in parallel.
+Given a witness table, $\widetilde{P}$, and $\widetilde{T}$, we have shown that pattern searching under any SCER can be performed in $O(\xi_m^\mrm{t} \log^2 m)$ time and $O(\xi_m^\mrm{w} n \log^2 m)$ work on P-CRCW PRAM.
 Given $\widetilde{P}$, a witness table can be constructed in $O(\xi_m^\mrm{t} \log^2 m)$ time and $O(\xi_m^\mrm{w} \cdot m \log^2 m)$ work on P-CRCW PRAM.
 The third condition of $\approx$-encoding in \cref{def:encoding} ensures the generality of our duel-and-sweep algorithm for SCERs.
-Although, some encoding methods like the nearest neighbor encoding for order-preserving matching does not fulfill the third condition, Jargalsaikhan~et~al.~\cite{jargalsaikhan2018duel, jargalsaikhan2020parallel} showed that there exists an algorithm that is similar to the SCER algorithm proposed in this paper, using the nearest neighbor encoding.
-In our future work, we would like to investigate into the relation between the encoding function and the dueling technique and further generalize the definition of encoding so that it becomes more inclusive.
+However, some standard encoding method of an SCER, namely the nearest neighbor encoding for order-preserving matching, does not fulfill the third condition.
+We do not know if there is an alternative encoding for order-preserving matching that fulfills the condition and is computationally as cheap as the nearest neighbor encoding.
+Nevertheless, Jargalsaikhan et al.~\cite{jargalsaikhan2018duel, jargalsaikhan2020parallel} succeeded in designing a parallel duel-and-sweep algorithm for order-preserving matching using the nearest neighbor encoding, which appears quite similar to the SCER algorithm proposed in this paper.
+In our future work, we would like to investigate the relation between the encoding function and the dueling technique and further generalize the definition of encoding so that it becomes more inclusive.